I was chatting with a circle of friends on the weekend when plastic surgery came up.

 I see myself dabbling in procedures (Botox, probably) here and there in the future.
 The allure of ‘Yourself, But Better!” is just too goddamn enticing to resist for the rest of my life.

-LISTEN: Zara McDonald and I talk about celebrities and plastic surgery (and a whoooole bunch of stuff) on this week’s episode of our celebrity podcast Shameless below.
+LISTEN: Zara McDonald and I talk about celebrities and their changing faces on this week’s episode of our celebrity podcast Shameless below.
 Keep reading below…

 And yet, plastic surgery is a tricky terrain.
 One that isn’t without wider implications.
 One that women trek across far more often than men.